-- The examples focus on the export of agricultural commodities of wheat and corn from Ukraine to Lebanon and Egypt. - All examples consist of two periods corresponding to the projected yearly commodity shipments in metric tons. - Lebanon and Egypt are two representative MENA countries significantly affected by the war in terms of the food security of their populations. - The algorithmic framework used to solve the examples is that of the Modified Projection Method of Korpelevich (1977).
+- The examples focus on the export of agricultural commodities of wheat and corn from Ukraine to Lebanon and Egypt. - All examples consist of two periods corresponding to the projected yearly commodity shipments in metric tons. - Lebanon and Egypt are two representative MENA countries significantly affected by the war in terms of the food security of their populations. - The functions in these examples are constructed based on the data used in Nagurney et al. (2023) and Nagurney et al. (2024). - The algorithmic framework used to solve the examples is that of the Modified Projection Method of Korpelevich (1977).